Dellen Millard to be tried by judge alone for his father’s alleged murder

 Last week, a Toronto courtroom erupted into a standing ovation after the judge decided Millard and Smich would not be eligible for parole for 50 years, tacking a consecutive sentence for the murder of Babcock on top of the conviction for Bosma's murder.

-After the death of his father in November 2012, Millard inherited a multi-million dollar aviation business — Millardair — that was initially launched by Millard's grandfather, Carl Millard, in the 1960s.
+After the death of his father in November 2012, Millard inherited a multimillion-dollar aviation business – Millardair – that was initially launched by Millard's grandfather, Carl Millard, in the 1960s.

 Millard, who represented himself at the Babcock trial, had initially said he was going to represent himself for his father's case.
 But he changed his mind in January and retained Ravin Pillay, who represented him during the Bosma murder trial.